 Artificial intelligence has changed the digital landscape, and opportunities are flowing more than ever.
 Think how popular sites like ChatGPT or any AI art generator have become.
-As AI products grow in demand, so does the need for professionals to manage them.
+As generative AI products grow in demand, so does the need for professionals to manage them.
 The space between business and technology is closer than ever, and more people are looking to fill that space.

 So, how do you jump into the world of AI and product management?
-What are the requirements, skill sets, and talents you need to thrive in this position?
+What are the requirements, skill sets, fundamentals, and talents you need to thrive in this position?
 How do you become certified?
 We’ve built a sweet little guide to get you started, covering everything from what the job description entails to how you can break into the role itself.

 Understand what AI is